priv-kweihmann/meta-sca/docs/conf/suppression.md

 ## Example

-The following error of the tool pylint are not of interest for you: 'warning1', 'someotherinfo', 'notofinteresterror' So put into __recipes-sca-rules/sca-recipe-pylint-native/files/suppress__ and __recipes-sca-rules/sca-image-pylint-native/files/suppress__
+The following errors of the tool pylint are not of interest for you: 'warning1', 'someotherinfo', 'notofinteresterror' So put into __recipes-sca-rules/sca-recipe-pylint-native/files/suppress__ and __recipes-sca-rules/sca-image-pylint-native/files/suppress__

 ```sh